inventree/inventree-docs/docs/extend/plugins/panel.md

 Lets have a look at another example.
 We like to have a new panel that contains a button.
-Each time the button is clicked, a python function in our plugin shall be executed and do something usefull. the result will look like that:
+Each time the button is clicked, a python function in our plugin shall be executed and do something usefull.
+The result will look like that:

 {% with id="panels", url="plugin/mouser.png", description="Panel example with button" %} {% include "img.html" %} {% endwith %}